Concordium/concordium-base/rust-bins/docs/user-cli.md

                            --credential-out credential.json
 ```
 this will output two files
 - `account-keys.json` which contains account keys of the account that will be created by the credential.
 DO NOT LOSE THIS FILE.
-It canno be recovered.
+It cannot be recovered.
 - `credential.json` which contains the payload of the account creation transaction. **This must be sent to the chain, otherwise the account will not be created.**
 By default this must be sent to the chain within 15min.
 A larger or shorter message expiry may be set with `--message-expiry` flag to the command.
 Do note that an expiry longer than 2 hours is not acceptable.